wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Q:**&ensp;Even the desire to be free of desire?

 **M:**&ensp;Why desire at all?
-Desiring a state of freedom from desire will not set you free.
+Desireïng a state of freedom from desire will not set you free.
 Nothing can set you free because you *are* free.
 See yourself with desireless clarity, that is all.

 **Q:**&ensp;It takes time to know oneself.